Tonyhwl/Yahtzee-Simulation/README.md

 Developed as a demonstration of applied probability, optimisation, and algorithmic decision-making, relevant to strategy modeling.

 ## Sample Output
-Average game EV due to optimal re-rolling: 28.5 Average game EV due to random re-rolling: 21.1
+Average game EV due to optimal policy 28.5
+Average game EV due to greedy policy: 21.1
-Overall increase: +39%
+Overall increase: +35%

 ## Project Timeline